pragma-org/PDRs/PDR-0002-Voting/README.md

 ## Context

-In Pragma's statutes, the board is responsible for implementing, managing, and overseeing PRAGMA's administration of PRAGMA.
+In PRAGMA's statutes, the board is responsible for implementing, managing, and overseeing PRAGMA's administration of PRAGMA.
 The statutes do not mention details in the decision-making process.

 ## Motivation